liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/forms-rules.md

 order: 2
 ---

-<div class="page-description">A set of rules and recommendations for using form patterns in portal.</div>
+A set of rules and recommendations for using form patterns in portal.

 ### Fields’ order